MarionaMFE/mfe_pubs/README.md

 The package contains the following functions and templates:

-1- `er template report`: Environmental Reporting R Markdown/Word template
+1- `er template report`: MfE’s Markdown/Word template

-2- `mfe_theme()`: Function to set ggplot themes to mfe standard
+2- `mfe_theme()`: Function to set ggplot themes to MfE standard

-3- `scale_colour_mfe` and `scale_fill_mfe`: Functions to apply mfe
+3- `scale_colour_mfe` and `scale_fill_mfe`: Functions to apply MfE
 branded color palettes to discrete variables in ggplot graphs.

 4- `format_num()`: Function to standarise the format of numbers;
-(decimal places, thousands marks )
+(decimal places, thousands marks)

 5- `macron()`: Function that makes sure macrons are properly displayed in graphs.

-When you have downloaded the package and successfully installed it you are good to go and write MfE word documents in R Markdown and create charts with MfE themes and colors, including the correct usage of Macrons in Te Reo.
+When you have downloaded the package and successfully installed it you are good to go and write MfE word documents in R Markdown and create charts with MfE themes and colors, including the display of Macrons in Te Reo.

 ## Usage